Spec Kit - Mandatory Conversation Documentation

 - Suggest /spec_kit:debug after 3+ failed fix attempts on same error - Do not continue without offering debug delegation

-- Suggest /spec_kit:phase when task requires multi-phase decomposition - Complex specs spanning multiple sessions or workstreams
+- Suggest /spec_kit:plan :with-phases when task requires multi-phase decomposition - Complex specs spanning multiple sessions or workstreams

 - Route all code creation/updates through